 The seven step buyer side checklist below puts the ServiceNow SecOps estate on a clean licensing footing six months before the next renewal.

-A fulfilled user is the analyst or engineer doing the operational work, such as a SOC triage analyst, a vulnerability remediator, or a threat hunter.
-A requester is a downstream consumer of the workflow output, such as a manager reading the dashboard.
-Fulfilled users carry the SecOps license fee.
-Requesters typically sit on the broader Now Platform licensing or the unrestricted view license.
+A fulfilled user is the analyst or engineer doing the operational work, such as a SOC triage analyst or vulnerability remediator.
+A requester only consumes the output, such as a manager reading a dashboard.
+Fulfilled users carry the SecOps fee; requesters sit on broader Now Platform or view licensing.

 No. The modules can be licensed independently.
 The most common enterprise pattern is Security Incident Response plus Vulnerability Response, with Threat Intelligence added once the SOC has mature feed integration.
 Some banking and pharmaceutical customers run all three from day one.
 Mid market and government estates often start with SIR alone.

-Now Assist for Security is sold as a per fulfilled user overlay on top of the base SecOps modules.
-The list is roughly four to seven thousand dollars per user per year.
-Discount runs ten to twenty five percent depending on commitment volume and multi year term.
-Buyer side practice is to opt in explicitly, never to allow auto attach at renewal.
+Now Assist for Security is sold as a per fulfilled user overlay on the base SecOps modules, listed at roughly four to seven thousand dollars per user per year.
+Discount runs ten to twenty five percent on volume and multi year term.
+Opt in explicitly, never allow auto attach at renewal.

 ServiceNow checks the deployed connector inventory in the platform configuration store.
 The audit runs at renewal and at any compliance event.
 Bidirectional connectors sometimes count as two.
 Custom connectors built on the platform sit inside the allowance unless explicitly carved out.
 Discrepancies against the contracted allowance flow into the renewal quote.